 The law isn’t set to go into effect until 2016, but employers are required to train their employees on these changes by Dec.
 1, 2013.

 Learn all about the Hazcom changes in a new webinar on AFSCME’s Online Leadership Academy.
 Health and Safety Specialist Diane Brown will give you the inside scoop on the law, explaining what the changes mean to AFSCME members.
-The webinar will take place at 6 p.m.
-EST, Tues., Jan.
-15. Register online now (you’ll need your member ID).
+The webinar will take place at 3 p.m.
+EST or 6 p.m.
+EST on Wed., Nov.
+13. Click on a time to register now.